Bl4omArchie/chiffre-de-GS/README.md

 # Chiffre de GS/ number of GS

-In this readme, i'm going to explains you how i get the idea for this cipher.
+In this readme, i'm going to explains you how i get the idea for this cipher and how its work.

 For every chipher, you need to respect the confidentiality, authenticity and integrity but mine is just a little one for training so i just thinking about confidentiality.
 I also wanted to make a cipher wich return a ciphertext very small to be very optimize with a small key too.